 We are not required to remove or alter physical features to comply with the duty to make reasonable adjustments for disabled pupils.
-Similarly, we do not need to provide auxiliary aids for personal purposes unconnected with the education and services provided by the School.
+Similarly, we do not need to provide auxiliary aids for personal purposes unconnected with the education and services provided by the School, such as an optional school trip.